sanderisbestok/yolov5/README.md

-:warning: **This is not ther original YoloV5**: This version is edited so it can be used for my Thesis.
+:warning: **This is not the original YoloV5**: This version is edited so it can be used for my Thesis.
 For the official YoloV5 repo please go to [this repository](https://github.com/ultralytics/yolov5).

 ## Description
 This readme will provide, installation, training and testing instructions.
 Experiments for the thesis are conducted on the Lisa cluster and all installations are done in an Anaconda Environment.